apoca/blockchainexplained/PITCHME.md

 rules of the token sale.

 +++

 ### ICO
 To buy tokens from a smart contract participants should transfer ethereum directly from their wallets to the smart contract address so that the smartcontract assigns them the tokens automatically.

-To see an example of a crowdsale contract check: https://ethereum.org/crowdsale

 +++